MicrosoftDocs/connected-spaces/articles/data-privacy.md

 ---
 author: alwinv
-description: Data and Privacy
-ms.author: alwinv
-ms.date: 07/08/2020
-ms.service: crm-online
-ms.topic: article
+description: How Dynamics 365 Connected Store (public preview) protects data and privacy ms.author: alwinv ms.date: 07/08/2020 ms.service: crm-online ms.topic: article
-title: Data and Privacy
+title: Data and Privacy for Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
-ms.reviewer: v-brycho
 ---

-# Data and Privacy
+# Data and privacy for Dynamics 365 Connected Store (public preview)

 Microsoft Dynamics 365 Connected Store has three components, and each is designed with compliance, security, and privacy in mind.